 A new amendment to the Senate transportation bill greenlights the Keystone XL pipeline and drilling in the Arctic National Wildlife Refuge, among other Big Oil monstrosities.

-Newt Gingrich promises he'll lower gas prices to $2.50 a gallon once he gets to the White House.
-Now that we know he's in possession of a magic wand that can override global market forces, there are a few other items we'd like to see priced lower.
+Newt Gingrich promises he'll lower gas prices to $2.50 a gallon.
+As he's in possession of a magic wand that can override global market forces, there are a few other items we'd like to see priced lower.

 Aquion specializes in making large batteries, cheaply.
 They don’t look like much -- they live in a former TV factory outside Pittsburgh, and you'll probably never buy any of their products.

 At a campaign stop in Nashua, N.H., the president called on Americans to demand a vote to end $4 billion in oil subsidies in the next few weeks.